avocado-beans/avocado-beans/README.md

   - Render (for hosting heavier code)
   - Basically any language needed for the job

-Currently learning Mojo cuz like python + memory management is the craziest thing I've ever seen
+Currently learning Mojo because Python + memory management is the craziest thing I've ever seen

 "Do you know how to program in-"